snowdrop/k8s-infra/ansible/roles/hetzner/create_ssh_key/README.md

 Requirements
 ------------

-1. `hcloud` Hetzner CLI installed and in the PATH.
+1. `hcloud` Hetzner CLI installed and on the PATH.

 Role Variables
 --------------